shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

   - Compatible hotends: Stock, Dragon ST, Dragon HF
   - Compatible extruders: Stock, Bondtech BMG
 - Raspberry Pi Zero 2 W - https://amzn.to/3ODvStE
-  - Raspberry Pi 3B+/4/5+ will also work, but tend to be more expensive
+  - Raspberry Pi 3B+/4/5+ will also work.
-  - Raspberry Pi Zero W is not recommended, and may not work
+  - Raspberry Pi Zero W is not recommended.

 - USB Type B male to USB Type A male cable (Came with your Prusa)
 - USB Type A female to MicroUSB male converter (if using a Pi Zero 2 W, included in kit linked above)
 - KUSBA: Klipper USB Accelerometer (enables easier Input Shaping calibration) - https://amzn.to/4bzgAzA
   - Optional, but recommended.
 - (HOW DOES THE KUSBA CONNECT TO THE PI?
-I actually don't fully know) FIXME -
+I actually don't fully know) FIXME
+- NOTE 3/1/2024 - KUSBA MOUNTS I USED WERE NOT VERY GOOD, CONSIDER ALTERNATIVE ACCELEROMETERS

 (INSTRUCTIONS SECTION)